maheshglm/system-resource-viewer/docs/README_Web.md

 ## Integration with GitHub Actions

-Continuous Integration pipeline is added using GitHub Actions to build the image and push the images to Docker Hub Pipeline for building api docker is available here: `.github/workflows/build_web_docker.yml`
+Continuous Integration pipeline is added using GitHub Actions to build the image and push the images to Docker Hub Pipeline for building web docker image is available here: `.github/workflows/build_web_docker.yml`